terence-lee-xin-jin/hexadecimal-calculator/README.md

 # Hexadecimal Calculator

-A simple hexadecimal calculator application for calculating <br/><br/>
+A simple JavaFX Desktop app that allows the calculation of basic arithmetic operations in hexadecimal.<br/><br/>

+Also shows the equivalent hexadecimal values in decimal (ordinary) numbers.<br/><br/>

 **Author:** Terence Lee Xin Jin<br/><br/>